olivernybroe/blog/_posts/2024-02-20-winglang-advent-of-code.md

 - Classes has to be defined as inflight or preflight, not instances.
 - No default property value.
 - Private by default for both methods and properties (not constructor).
-- Static methods have toe define if inflight or preflight.
+- Static methods have to define if inflight or preflight.

 They were still quite enjoyable as I in general have a preference for doing OOP design.
 The points above is not things I think should necessarily be changed, but it was just things I had to look up and get used to.